Cutting Red Tape

 1. Within his first few weeks in office, Gov. Little issued two executive orders aimed at scaling back regulations – the Red Tape Reduction Act and Licensing Freedom Act of 2019.

 2. Gov. Little’s Zero-Based Regulation executive order in 2020 forces a routine review of rule chapters annually.
+Approximately 20% of rules are reviewed annually, and agencies are eliminating 300 pages of regulations on average each year.

 3. Gov. Little directed state agencies to find efficiencies in the rules they administer as part of the “rules reauthorization process,” under which Idaho’s administrative code expires if it is not reauthorized.